fishingelephants/100-days-of-code/log.md

 **Today's Progress:** Javascript DOM and Pig Game
 - Learned more about DOM manipulation and events
-- Setup mini project Pig Game with DOM
+Setup mini project Pig Game with DOM:
--- Pig Game - To put random scores and display it on each players -- Pig Game - To set dice to not visible during start
+- Pig Game - To put random scores and display it on each players
+- Pig Game - To set dice to not visible during start

 **Thoughts:**
 - To be honest, I didn't really pay attention on DOM and was eager to start the project.